joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 - The files became very large.
 - The code was hard to organize.
-- The code was lengthy, and it could be hard to find what you were looking for.
+- The lines of code were lengthy, and it could be hard to find what you were looking for.
 - It was likely hard to update a small piece because all the surrounding code was particular to specific HTML element ids and classes.
 - It could be hard to create a reusable bit of code for all the reasons above.
 - Creating logic to update multiple components likely led to [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).